 - They look natural.
 Dr. Weiss will choose a shade of composite that closely matches your tooth shade.

 Composite fillings take more time and advanced technique to properly place.
-Dr. Weiss takes the following steps to ensure your mercury-free fillings will last.
+Dr. Weiss takes the following steps to ensure your composite fillings will last.

 - Uses high-quality composite materials